LoyolaChicagoBooks/introcs-csharp/rst/foreachintro.rst

 with a string, which is a sequence of characters.

 We have already processed strings a character at a time, with ``while`` loops.
-We took advantage of the fact that strings could be indexed, and our ``while`` loops directly controlled the sequence of indices, and then we could look up the character at each index of a given string ``s``::
+We took advantage of the fact that strings could be indexed.
+Our ``while`` loops directly controlled the sequence of indices.
+Then we could look up the character at each index of a given string ``s``::

 	int i = 0;